rodrigour/predictive_maintenance/Readme.md

 Based on the nature of the field equipment and business needs, different forecasting methods can be used.
 For this example, I used a data set including equipment with 100 sensors and 3 different readings each and modeled 3 algorithms with Python, which you can find in the scripts folder - and the datasets are accesible in the data folder.

-- Remaining Usufull Life.
+- Remaining Usefull Life.
 Regression algorithms were used to forecast the remaining usefull life.
 - Forecast over Window 2.
 Classification algorithms were used to forecast failure in Window 1.
 - Forecast for Window 1 and Window2.
 A Multi-classification algorithm was used to forecast miltiple classes - Window 1 and window 2.
 - Libraries.py: Withing the scripts folder, the libraries.py script contains all the funcitions used to Get data, wrangle data, feature engineering, etc.